arohit-talari/venturo-electronics-analysis/README.md

 <h3 align="center">Sales Performance</h3>

 **Formalize January as a Demand Planning Leading Indicator**
-- January predicted full-year outcomes without exception across all four years — a simultaneous decline across revenue, AOV, and order volume in January should trigger an inventory and resource review before Q2 commitments are locked in.
+- January predicted full-year outcomes without exception across all four years.
+A simultaneous decline across revenue, AOV, and order volume in January should trigger an inventory and resource review before Q2 commitments are locked in.
 - Outside of January, month-over-month variance below **3%** revenue and **5%** AOV does not warrant intervention — January is the signal, everything else is noise.

 **Optimize the Mobile Checkout Experience**
-- Mobile reached **58%** of order volume in 2025 — desktop is now the minority channel, meaning checkout friction, slow load times, and poor payment experience are actively costing revenue, not just limiting growth.
+- Mobile reached **58%** of order volume in 2025.
+Desktop is now the minority channel, meaning checkout friction, slow load times, and poor payment experience are actively costing revenue, not just limiting growth.
 - Mobile checkout flow, payment experience, and page load performance are the minimum requirements for a business where mobile drives the majority of transactions.

 **Monitor AOV as a Macro Sentiment Indicator**